DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-02-16-Understanding-about-Big-Data.md

 It's very huge numbers on statistics.
 So the challenge is the traditional tools are poorly equipped to deal with the scale and complexity of much of this data.

 If we use vertical scalability, we do not process all that data in limited time.
-Then, easily we need to use horizonal scalability
+Then, easily we need to use horizonal scalability means that we should combine multiple commodity computers to process that data.

+So, the large distributed system was born.

 <br>